tycrek-archive/McServerman/README.md

 - :x: Blacklist *(PaperMC only)*
 - :x: "Op" and "Deop"
 - :x: Bans
-- :x: Run the above functions before players have ever joined using player UUID's
+- :heavy_check_mark: Run the above functions before players have ever joined using player UUID's
 - :x: List all players who have previously joined and run the above functions on them

 #### Statistics